justinmajetich/AirBnB_clone/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
+This repository contains the second stage of the AirBnB_clone project.
+In the previous parts of the project students were required to implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

----
+In this pat of the project students need to use MySQL to manage the website database based on the code provided.
+After writing scripts that will prepare the MySQL server for the next tasks the project will require a change in the storage engine and the use of SQLAchemy to make changes to the project.

-<center><h3>Repository Contents by Project Task</h3> </center>
+<center><h3>Repository Contents by Former Project Task</h3> </center>

 | Tasks | Files | Description |
 | ----- | ----- | ------ |